SFS - The University of Oklahoma Suicide Bombing

 The Northeast Intelligence Network, again leading the way with coverage of this story, reveals that one law enforcement official, "disgusted that the truth is being withheld from the public", has confidentially admitted that there is far more to the story than what officials are saying.
 In light of absolute proof, however, I am forced to take the NIN's report with a grain of salt.
 I do not disbelieve or intend to discredit what they are saying--they have an absolutely stellar track record of accurate investigation--but I am committed to including the supporting information of absolutely everything that I publish on this blog.
 I do not rule out rumors, speculation, and hear-say, but I always label it as such.

+indeed, the tricky part about this story is that while there is much that we do know for certain, a large amount of information remains speculative.
 For instance, there continues to be some confusion as to whether Hinrichs added shrapnel to his bomb, a popular tactic among suicide bombers for inflicting greater casualties.
 There were reports of numerous holes in a tree near the site of the blast, but nothing conclusive.
 Considering the lack of any significant proof of Hinrichs adding shrapnel to his bomb, I would settle on a more innocent--so to speak--explanation: One of the most lethal components of a suicide bomber is the bomber themselves.
 When the blast goes off, they are literally transformed into a human fragmentation grenade.
 The human body--especially bones and teeth--becomes a collection of shrapnel moving at tens of thousands of feet per second, much faster than even a high-powered rifle bullet.
 Such fragments are easily capable of killing a human being or perforating a large tree.
 With Hinrichs' bomb in his backpack--directly behind his rib cage--there would have been a large number of fragments thrown in one direction, similar to the detonation of a Claymore mine.
 Other items have the potential of becoming lethal projectiles as well, such as jewelry, loose change, or even a zipper on the backpack itself.
 (Think this photo, but thousands of times more powerful.
 Basically the difference between 150 mph hurricane winds and a 17,000 fps--that's over 11,000 mph!--detonation of TATP.)

 But by no means is all the information in on this story.
 There are still a great many questions that need to be answered, such as: